 If you are not yet comfortable with Second Life's editing tools or don't have the time to shop for a custom avatar, the Avatar Picker provides a very easy interface for choosing a high quality, professionally designed avatar model.
 These avatars are provided by Second Life maker Linden Lab free of charge, and you can try as many as you want, whenever you want!
 To use one of these pre-made avatars, follow these steps:

-- Select Me > Choose an avatar from the top menu bar in the Second Life window.
+- Select Avatar > Complete Avatars from the top menu bar in the Second Life window.

 - In the Choose an Avatar window that opens, click a category tab to see a preview of avatars in that category.
-At the time of this writing, the available categories are People, Vampires, and Classic.
+The available categories may change over time as new avatars are added or removed.

 - Click the image of your desired avatar to immediately wear that avatar.